 The day is March 25, 2013, a day that lives in infamy in the Arowolaju house.
 My mom was awakened in the middle of the night to a frantic call from Nigeria.
 Screaming and crying shortly ensued.
 Her oldest son died in his sleep.
 I always saw, and continues to see, my mom as an impenetrable rock.
 But that day she broke.
 And I knew I had to be closer physically and emotionally to her.
 She needed me.

-About a week later, a letter arrived in the mail from Northwestern.
+That week, a letter arrived in the mail from Northwestern.
 I got in.
 And my financial aid package equated to a full ride.
 From there, I reached back out to the coaches at Northwestern and the coaches at Truman State to inform them of the recent events since March.
 The conclusion: if Truman State released me from my letter of intent, I could go on and live my dream of playing football at Northwestern University.
 But the coaches at Truman State did not want to release me.
 They told me to think on it.
 Weeks passed.
 And then, they finally caved.
 That summer, I was on my way to be a Wildcat and live the life I always dreamed.
 Well again, so I thought.

 In January of 2014, a polar vortex ravaged the Chicagoland area with tufts of snow and consistent below-zero temperature.
 In fact, as I shoveled snow from the driveway of my family home as I attempted to drive back to school for the winter quarter, I caught mild frost bite.
 But all of this was nothing compared to what waited me in my head coach’s office that Monday.